charlieschwabacher/gestalt/README.md

 Gestalt
 =======

-Gestalt lets you use the [GraphQL](http://graphql.org/) schema language and a small set of directives to define an API with a PostgreSQL backend declaratively, *really quickly*, and with a *tiny* amount of code.
+Gestalt lets you use an extended version of the [GraphQL](http://graphql.org/) schema language to define an API with a PostgreSQL backend declaratively, *really quickly*, and with a *tiny* amount of code.

 [![Build Status](https://travis-ci.org/charlieschwabacher/gestalt.svg?branch=master)](https://travis-ci.org/charlieschwabacher/gestalt?branch=master)